Organized Crime in The Balkans Lawyer

 Finally, in the American system of justice, it is the jury—comprised of 12 randomly chosen citizens—that ultimately determines an accused person’s guilt or innocence.
-An experienced defense attorney, one who has tried a large number of trials, will be better equipped to appear in court and secure a verdict of Not Guilty.
+An experienced organized attorney, one who has tried a large number of trials, will be better equipped to appear in court and secure a verdict of Not Guilty.
 We have tried over 200 criminal jury trials.
 We know what we are doing.

 The short answer is: “Yes”.
 Every case is different, and every person is different.
 The success of any particular defendant in any particular case is dependent upon the facts of the case.
 The first thing that a defense counsel must do is investigate the facts leaving no stone unturned.
 There are constitutional defenses that sometimes lead to the suppression of a confession or the exclusion of evidence obtained in an unlawful search.

 The prosecution of an organized crime case is built upon evidence secured in a number of different ways: searches, confessions, wiretaps, forensic investigation, etc. Frequently, however, the key to the government’s case will be a cooperating witness.
 The cooperator is usually someone caught in criminal activity who, for a price (frequently a reduced sentence) will agree to cooperate against other people.
-A skillful defense lawyer can show the jury that these witnesses are lying and have no credibility.
+A skillful organized crime in The Balkans defense lawyer can show the jury that these witnesses are lying and have no credibility.
 The government assembles its case brick by brick; the defense finds the weak links that make the government’s case fall apart.

 Every criminal offense has “elements”, i.e., the things that the government has to prove in order to establish guilt.
 If the government fails to prove all of the elements of a crime, then the defendant is “Not Guilty”.
 A conspiracy, for example, requires an agreement to commit an illegal act (or a legal act by illegal means), an intent to commit the underlying crime and an overt act in furtherance of the conspiracy.
 If the defendant did not intend to commit the underlying crime, there is no conspiracy.
 If there was no overt act, then there is no crime.
 The defense counsel must therefore understand everything that happened.